-There are common single sex bathrooms on each floor of the residence halls.
+There are common single sex (all residence halls) and gender neutral (Langley Hall only) bathrooms in each of the residence halls.
 They are all equipped with multiple standard bathroom facilities as well as one handicap facility.

 Students using the kitchen area must clean the area after each use.
 Additionally, trash from student rooms is not to be placed in kitchen trash bins.
 Students are responsible for taking their trash out to the dumpsters.

 Each residence hall is equipped with laundry facilities.
-The machines are coin operated.
+The machines are operated with Laundry cards.
+Student may buy laundry cards and put money on them from the card machine in Little Hall across from the cafeteria.
+Laundry cards cost $5.
+Students are advised not to put too much money on their cards.
+Lost cards cannot be refunded.
 Ironing is permitted in the laundry room on the ironing boards provided.
 Students are reminded to bring their own irons.

 Mail is delivered Monday-Friday by the Resident Assistants or other staff members.
 Each student has a mailbox in their residence hall.
 Mail should be addressed in the following way: